 However, this weekend I heard that it is supposed to get up to about 30 degrees F (-1C).
 Woohoo!
 It’s a heat wave!
 Crack out those flip-flops and Bermuda trunks.
 I don’t want to sound like I am rubbing it in or anything living in Hong Kong so to make you feel better we have had about a week of misting damp dreary windy and cooler weather.
 I am most certainly not wearing my flip-flops or Bermuda trunks this week.

 As a matter of fact, I am still craving some warming comfort food slightly lightened up and these salmon parcels with sweet red pepper pesto is just the perfect mix of winter and spring converging together.

-Next, I wanted something a little green for a contrast of colour.
+Next, I wanted something a little green for a contrast of color.
 I was fresh out of spinach so I exchanged with a little sautéed rocket.
 No, really I cooked rocket and it was fantastic.
-Rocket (arugula) has a peppery flavour and it was a perfect accompaniment to salmon with its more pronounced flavours.
+Rocket (arugula) has a peppery flavor and it was a perfect accompaniment to salmon, with its more pronounced flavors.

 As a last layer of security, I drizzled a little sweet red pepper pesto on the plate.
 If you take a little piece of the crispy phyllo dough, salmon, vegetables and a little bit of the pesto on the end of your fork it is like a little bite of heaven.
 Each flavor of the dish compliments each other well.